- Katie Chic

-Do you spend more time working in your business than you do on your business?
+Do you spend more time working IN your business than you do ON your business?

 Not sure what the difference is?
 Let’s break it down.

-Working IN your business includes; customer service, packing orders, creating products, serving your clients/customers, having discovery calls, emailing, basically anything where your customers/clients are the focus.
+Working IN your business includes; customer service, packing orders, creating products, serving your clients/customers, having discovery calls, emailing basically anything where your customers/clients are the focus.
 In general, these are the tasks that work directly in relation to you making money in your business.

 Whilst these are important if you are not making time to work ON your business you could be setting your business up to fail sooner than you think.